DHTMLX/docs-diagram/docs/api/editor/parse_method.md

 ### Description

-@short: loads data into the editor from a local data source
+@short: Loads data into the editor from a local data source

 ### Usage